Kernix13/beginner-git-commands/README.md

 This will open up a default text editor like `nano` or `vi` where you can edit the commit message title and add/edit the description.

-Here is a comparison of  cloning your repo vs. cloning another repo and forking then cloning:
+Here is a comparison of  cloning your repo vs. cloning someone else's repo vs. forking then cloning:

 | Command Description     | Clone (Yours)    | Clone (Not Yours) | Fork then Clone |
 | :---------------------- | :--------------: | :---------------: | :-------------: |